-- Message Routing sample - Airline Reservations sample
+- Message Routing sample

+- Airline Reservations sample

+- Simplified Database Routing sample

-You can view samples only when you use the information center that is integrated with the Message Brokers Toolkit.
+You can view samples only when you use the information center that is integrated with the Message Broker Toolkit.

-· How can I use WebSphere Message Broker to transform and enrich messages?
+How can I use WebSphere Message Broker to transform and enrich messages?